length

 It can be quite windy on the coast but rainfall is quite evenly distributed throughout the year and so repeated days of rain are pretty rare.
 Although Summer time is the most popular season to visit the national park, the locals firmly believe that the shoulder months of Spring and Autumn are the optimum periods in which to visit.
 During these months the crisp, cool mornings along with calm ocean waters and quiet beaches will equate to a wonderfully peaceful and serene experience.

+Yes!
 RAW Travel supports and welcomes solo travellers.
-We understand travelling alone can sometimes be a daunting prospect however New Zealand is regarded as a very safe destination and the trails are well signed, though it is good to keep in mind that at certain times of year there will be few people on the trail and there may be little or no mobile coverage.
+We understand travelling alone can sometimes be a daunting prospect; however, New Zealand is regarded as a very safe destination and the trails are well signed, though it is good to keep in mind that at certain times of year there will be few people on the trail and there may be little or no mobile coverage.
 Our self-guided walking holidays are for experienced walkers who prefer to be independent.
 Walking self-guided requires you to use your problem-solving skills, be comfortable with reading maps and have a good sense of direction.
 You will be fully briefed by our local guide on arrival and the staff at the accommodation along the way are extremely helpful and friendly also.
 Prices are based on 2 people sharing twin share, so a solo price is available on request.
 Please enquire with your consultant at the time of booking for further details.

 TRIP date selection